RedVelvetZip/pokemon-battle-system/README.md

 # pokemon-battle-system
 Pokemon battle system for game design practice using only HTML, CSS, and JavaScript (Ongoing project)

+This is forked from https://github.com/DeusMalsith/pokemon-battle-system.
+I have turned this into an educational game to teach about OP_CAT on Bitcoin.

 How to play
 -------------------